carlosdcorona/carlosdcorona/README.md

 One of my key strengths lies in computational modeling and simulation.
 I am proficient in using programming languages such as Python and MATLAB to develop simulation models and conduct numerical experiments.
 I have experience in simulating physical systems, optimizing designs, and analyzing system behavior through advanced simulations.

 With a strong background in physics and engineering, I possess excellent problem-solving and analytical thinking abilities.
 I enjoy breaking down complex problems into manageable components, developing innovative solutions, and leveraging scientific methodologies to validate and optimize outcomes.
 I have a natural curiosity and a drive to understand the underlying principles behind observed phenomena.

 ---

-## Introduction
-Welcome to my GitHub profile!
-I'm a passionate data scientist and data engineer with expertise in Python and SQL.
-I enjoy leveraging data to gain insights and solve complex problems.
-In this README, you'll find information about my projects, skills, and contributions.

----